By: Michael Gunning

 When Should You Write Your First Will?

 Here are some common life events that are likely to motivate a person to think about the estate planning process.
-However, we want to state that our best advice would be to never wait until a traumatic (or happy) event reminds you of your own mortality.
+However, we also want to state that our best advice would be to never wait until a traumatic (or happy) event reminds you of your own mortality.
 If you don’t already have a Will in place, think about making one now.

 Becoming a parent.
-The birth of a child is often the greatest tipping point for most families to write their first will, although it’s also the most challenging time.
+The birth of a child is often the greatest tipping point for most families to write your first will, although it’s also the most challenging time.
 Folks get especially stuck on who will be the custodial guardian to their children – which is another term for the individual who would look after the children if the parents were gone.